 Or use it alone as a sauce or to garnish plates (It pairs well with meat and seafood.)

-Which red peppers should you use?
+Which type of red peppers should you use?

 Roasting red peppers is easy and can be done in a number of ways.